pgomez-a/libft/README.md

        gcc -Wall -Werror -Wextra main.c -L. -lft

 ## Info for recruiters
 If you are interested in my work, please do not hesitate to contact me.
 I am open to join new and innovative projects, especially if they are related to Big Data and Artificial Intelligence.
-Remember that on my Read me page you can contact me in different ways, having access to my Linkedin account and my email.
+Remember that on my Readme page you can contact me in different ways, having access to my Linkedin account and my email.

 ## Wiki Functions
 You may be wondering how to use and implement this functions in your code.
 As you can imagine, you can access the manual for most of the funcions that are currently on the libft, but there are other ones that don't have an specific man page in the terminal.
 So, to make you the work easier, I have written the behaviour of each function so that you can see in the same page what all functions have to do.